hawcx/sdk_docs/docs/demo-application.md

 4. Secure API Communications
 5. Tamper Detection

-Explore the demo to see how HawcxFramework can enhance the security of your Android application.
+Explore the demo to see how HawcxFramework can enhance the security of your Android application. -->

+# Stay tuned!
+Coming soon!